gjcooper/DTI-Presentation/slideshow.md

 </video>
 ]

-.footnote[The display threshold has been adjusted to clarify the representation]
+.imlabel[The display threshold has been adjusted to clarify the representation]
 ---
 There are mulitple ways to generate masks used for tractography, including: